 On the day before the main conference, Tuesday 3rd of June, we'll organise two workshops, at the same time:

 20 tickets are available per workshop.
 Both workshops will be held on Tuesday 3rd of June.
-They will run from about 09:00 to 17:00.
-The venue will be announced soon, and it'll be in the centre of Amsterdam.
+They will run from about 09:00 to 17:00, in the same vanue as the conference.

 Workshop Advanced Sass by Roy Tomeij

 Would you like to start using the Sass CSS-preprocessor, or do you want to optimize your workflow and get the most out of it?
 Work with Roy Tomeij and get to master Sass at an advanced level.
 Even if you've never used it before.

 While the workshop covers the core concepts, syntax and features of Sass, it doesn't stop there.
 We'll be auto-generating sprites with Compass, dive into cool new Sass 3.3 features and cover workflow & architecture.
 We won't shy away from things such as media query management, using Sass to manage right-to-left layouts and frameworks built on top of Sass.
 As if that wasn't enough, we'll be writing some code that should never, ever be used in production.